Alan Mulally

 Born in Oakland, California

-Alan Roger Mulally was born to Lauraine Lizette (Clark) and Charles R. Mulally.
+Alan Roger Mulally was born in Oakland, California, son of Lauraine Lizette (Clark) and Charles R. Mulally.

-At age 17 was motivated by President John F. Kennedy's call to send a man to the moon, influencing career direction toward aerospace.
+At about age 17 Mulally was motivated by President John F. Kennedy's challenge to send a man to the moon, helping shape his interest in aerospace.

-Graduated with a Bachelor of Science in aeronautical & astronautical engineering; member of Kappa Sigma fraternity.
+Graduated from the University of Kansas with a Bachelor of Science in aeronautical and astronautical engineering.

 Joined Boeing as an engineer

-Hired by Boeing immediately out of college; began multi-decade career working on commercial airplane programs.
+Hired by Boeing immediately out of college and began a long career in engineering and program management.

 Named Engineer of the Year (Boeing & NSPE)